dmilos/cpp_proposal/lex.md

   There is a trend to add more features to existing regular expression.
 Like Lookaheads or Inline Modifiers.
   Disadvantages of adding extra feature are:
    - Greater complexity during applying `regex` search/match, implementation might use something that is not finite state machine.
+    - - Can not relay on execution complexity.
    - Harder do learn all extra features
    - Possible overlap of old and extra features
    - Harder to add new feature without risk of that new feature may overlap with existing